JeffAlyanak/check_https_go/README.md

 # Golang Icinga/Nagios HTTPS Checker

-Icinga/Nagios plugin, checks that a site returns a 2xx-series `status code`, `returns content`, and has a `valid certificate`.
+Icinga/Nagios plugin, checks that a site returns an `expected status code`, `returns expected content`, and has a `valid certificate`.

 User configurable `warning` and `critical` levels for the number of days left in the certificate validity period.